Taming Real-World Space-Time Video Super-Resolution with One-Step Diffusion: Method

 \subsection{Bidirectional Deformable VAE Decoder}

-While 3D VAEs in VDMs typically employ temporally causal convolutions to capture inter-frame dependencies, this inherently restricts information flow to past frames.
-However, STVSR involves the temporal interpolation between consecutive frames, where output frames temporally aligned with the inputs often yield more accurate and faithful reconstructions.
-The strict temporal causality further limits effective global compensation from these frames during decoding.
-To address this issue, we propose a bidirectional deformable VAE decoder.
-As shown in Fig.~\ref{fig:vae}, the decoder integrates deformable recurrent blocks (DRBs) into the upsampling layers of the original 3D causal VAE decoder to learn multi-scale deformable aggregation and inter-frame feature propagation.
+Most VDMs~\cite{ho2022video,yang2024cogvideox,wan2025wan} apply 3D VAE with temporally causal convolutions to capture inter-frame dependencies.
+In STVSR, the strict temporal causality can limit effective global compensation from interpolated intermediate frames during decoding.
+To overcome this constraint, we propose a bidirectional deformable VAE decoder, as shown in Fig.~\ref{fig:vae}, which integrates deformable recurrent blocks (DRBs) into the upsampling layers of the vanilla 3D causal VAE decoder to learn multi-scale deformable aggregation and inter-frame feature propagation.

-Specifically, at each $l$-th scale level, for the $i$-th DRB, the output $y_{i-1}^{l}$ from the previous $(i-1)$-th DRB is first paired with the current input $x_i^{l}$ to estimate the deformation offset through a convolutional block.
+At each $l$-th scale level, for the $i$-th DRB, the output $y_{i-1}^{l}$ from the previous $(i-1)$-th DRB is first paired with the current input $x_i^{l}$ to estimate the deformation offset through a convolutional block.
 Inspired by the PCD network~\cite{wang2019edvr}, we further propagate the upsampled offset $\delta_{i}^{l-1}$ at the lower scale level $(l-1)$ to the current level to obtain a more reliable and expressive offset $\delta_{i}^{l}$.
 Then, $\delta_{i}^{l}$ is used in a deformable convolution block $\texttt{DCN}(\cdot)$~\cite{zhu2019deformable} applied to $y_{i-1}^{l}$, producing the aligned feature $\tilde{y}_{i-1}^{l}$ with respect to $x_{i}^{l}$.
 Finally, a cross-attention $\texttt{attn}(\cdot)$ is employed to compensate the current $x_{i}^{l}$ with information propagated from the neighboring aligned feature $\tilde{y}_{i-1}^{l}$ to get $y_{i}^{l}$.
 This process can be formulated as

-where $\texttt{conv}(\cdot,\cdot)$ denotes the operation of applying a convolutional block after channel-wise concatenation.
-To reduce the computational overhead of bidirectional compensation, recurrent propagation within each scale level is performed in a single temporal direction, while the propagation direction is reversed at the next scale level.
-Hence, we can preserve the original temporal chunking scheme for long video processing.
-Forward information is propagated globally, whereas backward information is restricted to temporal chunks, achieving efficient bidirectional compensation with reduced latency and controlled error accumulation.
+where $\texttt{conv}(\cdot,\cdot)$ denotes the convolution operation.
+The recurrent propagation within each scale level is performed in a single temporal direction, while the propagation direction is reversed at the next scale level, enabling the preservation of the original temporal chunking for long video processing.
+Forward information is propagated globally, whereas backward information is restricted to temporal chunks.
+In this way, we can achieve efficient bidirectional compensation with reduced latency and controlled error accumulation.